U of O president reflects on 2018-19 year, discusses plans for future

 Student governance is too important to be left out or to be neglected … but we could have done without that.
 That’s just not the way it happened.

-F: How did the university decide to terminate their contract with the SFUO?
+F: How did the university decide to terminate its contract with the SFUO?

 So when we decided to terminate the contract, it was not an easy decision to take, because basically, the student body is suffering.
 Decisions concerning students should be taken by students, but this time around, it went a bit too far.